Toilet training regression: What it is and what can you do to help solve it

 A reward chart is a good way to help them gain confidence using the potty on their own and is also a good gentle reminder to let them know when to go to the toilet.

-With my son what worked was having allocated times that he would go to the bathroom even if he didn't think that he needed to go.
-We would bring him in the morning, after lunch, after dinner and before bed.
-Sometimes he would use the toilet and sometimes he wouldn't but it got him into the habit of going and eventually, he began going himself without any prompting from me.
+We would bring them in the morning, after lunch, after dinner and before bed.
+Sometimes they would use the toilet and sometimes they wouldn't but it got him into the habit of going and eventually, they began going himself without any prompting from me.

 It took a while but we eventually got there but don't worry if it's taking longer than you thought it would, you're not alone.